matry/dom/README.md

 A web framework for imperative JSX - a new way to think about UI engineering.

-I initially created this for the Matry web editor, but I saw that it could be generally useful, so I'm releasing it under the MIT license.
+I initially created this for the [Matry editor](https://matry.design), but I saw that it could be generally useful, so I'm releasing it under the MIT license.
 Right now it's brand new, under active development, and pretty under-powered.
 Do _not_ use it in production until it reaches `v1.0.0`.